Herbert Axster

-Herbert Axster (3 November 1899 – 25 May 1991) was a German lawyer connected with Operation Paperclip.
+Herbert Axster (3 November 1899 – 25 May 1991) was a German lawyer and Nazi connected with Operation Paperclip.
 Axster served as chief of staff in the German guided missiles program.

 Wartime and Postwar Activities

 During World War II, Axster served as chief of staff to Walter Dornberger, commander of the Peenemünde Army Research Center.
 Here, Axster assisted with the development of Germany's V-2 rocket program.
 Following Nazi Germany's surrender, Axster was sent to the United States in November 1945.
 In January 1947, he began work for the U.S. Government at Fort Bliss, Texas.